MiamiOH-CSE274/Portfolio/README.md

 * Pointer
 ------
 A pointer is a special variable that stores the address of another variable.
 The pointer can then be used to access that section of memory throughout a program.
 This allows you to directly change the stored data of a variable.

-TODO: Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?
 ------